rajpgr8/weather_demo/README.md

-#### demo code to show how to fetch and dispaly weather information of any city using PyOWM.
+### Demo code to show how to fetch and dispaly weather information of any city using PyOWM.

 How to run?
 ```